 - Discussed the architecture/technical decisions made in the squad

-Soft skill bullets are not easily quantifiable; hence verbs, like, identified, communicated, facilitated, contributed, and discussed, are often used.
+Soft skill bullets are not easily quantifiable hence verbs, like identified, communicated, facilitated, contributed, and discussed, are often used.

-Even if you were doing the exact responsibilities, chances are there are more than ten bullets you can use to define your scope of work.
-Give each position a good ratio of 2:1 or 3:1, i.e., there should be at least 2 to 3 hard bullet points for every soft bullet you list.
+Even if you were doing the exact responsibilities, chances are there are more than 10 bullets you can use to define your scope of work.
+Give each position a good ratio of 2:1 or 3:1, i.e. there should be at least 2 to 3 hard bullets for every soft bullet you list.

-You do not know if they are reading your resume.
+You do not know if they are actually reading your resume.
 You have no clue how urgently the position has to be filled or if they even have the intention to fill the vacancy (there are quite a few cases where the company posts a job but doesn’t even bother to interview).
 They do not owe you a response.
 They may never read your resume.

-It’s wild out there, and there is at least one thing every person can offer.
+It’s wild out there and there is at least one thing every person can offer.
 You are not the only perfect fit.
 So stop dreaming and get your resume out to as many places as possible.
-Just because you won’t land a job at Instagram doesn’t mean that you should abandon your dream of becoming a Product Manager.
+Just because you won’t land a job at Instagram doesn’t mean that you should abandon your dream of becoming a product manager.